Authority: Executive Vice Chancellor and Provost

 5.5.
 A faculty member will have provided a leadership role in the Department, VH, College of Veterinary Medicine, NC State University or professional organizations as documented by contributions to the process and accomplishments of committees and teams.
 (Although faculty may serve in an advisory role for some committees, faculty are expected to take an active working role on at least one committee).

 6. Standards for Professor with Tenure

-6.1 Promotion to Professor will be evaluated for each faculty member with regard to assigned effort in the individual’s realms of responsibility as described in her/his Statement of Mutual Expectations.
+6.1 Promotion to Professor will be evaluated for each faculty member with regard to assigned effort in the individual’s realms of responsibility as described in her/his Statement of Faculty Responsibility.
 In general, the expectation is that a faculty member will have demonstrated internationally recognized scholarly accomplishments.
 These accomplishments may be in the area of teaching, research, clinical service, and/or organizational service.
 However, for promotion to Professor, cumulative outstanding leadership within the university, over an extended number of years, which contributes to the national or international recognition of university programs may be heavily weighted in lieu of the faculty member’s individual national or international recognition for scholarship and leadership.

 6.2 The types of activities detailed in section 5 above (Standards for Associate Professor with Tenure) will be used to assist in these deliberations, but the expectations are above and beyond those detailed in that section.
 Most importantly, the contributions of the faculty member must have made a difference, whether it is in the way veterinary students learn, the manner in which veterinary medicine is practiced and delivered, or in the creation and application of new knowledge.

 7. Standards for Promotion of Non-Tenure Track Faculty